Resolving permission issues when assigning Business Users to contracts

 To assign Business Users without creating access request tasks, you need to grant the appropriate access level to the user first:

-Once the user has Creator access, they will no longer appear grayed out and can be assigned as a Business User on contracts of that type
+4. Once the user has Creator access, they will no longer appear grayed out and can be assigned as a Business User on contracts of that type.
+Note that with Creator access alone, they will only see contracts they've created or are directly involved in (such as contracts where they're assigned as a Business User).

-Important: Creator access allows users to create contracts and view contracts they've created, but does not automatically grant permissions to view or edit contracts created by other team members.
+Important: Creator access allows users to create contracts and view contracts they've created or are directly involved in (such as contracts where they're assigned as a Business User), but does not automatically grant permissions to view all contracts of that type created by other team members.
 If the Business User needs to work with contracts created by other team members, you must also grant them Editor access or Viewer access at the contract type level.
+Note that users with Creator access at the contract type level can edit metadata fields and intake form responses on any contract of that type, even if they are only assigned a Viewer role on the specific contract.

 This approach ensures that users have the proper permissions before being assigned to contract roles, maintaining security while enabling smooth workflow operations.